A Family Member Died Without a Will in Texas. What Do I Do?

 Determination of Heirship is akin to traditional probate when the decedent left a will.
 Traditional probate proceedings and Determination of Heirship proceedings are very similar, though Determination of Heirship involves a few additional legal steps.

-Contact lawyer Isaac Shutt at (214) 302-8197.
+Contact Richardson, Texas, probate attorneys at (214) 302-8197.
 You may also use the Online Contact Form to send the attorney a message.
-When you use the online form, the attorney will contact you shortly to discuss your options or to schedule a free, no-obligation legal consultation.
+When you use the online form, the attorney will contact you shortly to discuss your options or to schedule a free, no-obligation probate consultation.

 Shutt Law Firm, PLLC is a probate law office conveniently located in Richardson, TX near the intersection of Highway 75 and Campbell Road.
 The law office provides: probate law for Dallas, Richardson, Plano, Allen, McKinney, Frisco, Garland, Mesquite, and the surrounding Dallas County and Collin County.
 The probate lawyer can answer your questions regarding how to avoid probate, avoiding probate, estate probate court, what is probate, ways to avoid probate, wills and probate court, how to avoid probate, probate court attorneys, parent died without a will, died with no will, died without a will, heirship.